nirevexin/Data-Science-Professional-Training-Course/Determining patterns of videogames sales success/README.md

 ## Conclusions from the research:

-- On average, gaming platforms are supported by developers for 4-5 years
+- On average, gaming platforms are supported by developers for 4-5 years.
-- Current gaming platforms - PS4, Xbox One, PC;
+- Current gaming platforms - PS4, Xbox One, PC.
-- Games that receive good reviews from critics tend to sell better;
+- Games that receive good reviews from critics tend to sell better.
-- In America and Europe, home consoles are preferred, and the most lucrative genres are shooters and action games;
-- In Japan, portable consoles and RPG games are more popular.
-- Based on historical game sales data for 2016, we needed to identify patterns that determine the success of games.

 - The most **potentially profitable platforms** are `PS4` and `XOne`.
 For some time, games for the `3DS`, `WiiU`, and `PSV` platforms will still be relevant.
 As for the `PC`, it has always been there, it doesn’t sell as much as others, but it always remains.
 - If we divide the **popularity of platforms by market**, then:
      - In **Japan**, they are true to their own: `Sony` and `Nintendo` platforms are the most popular.